ivanan266/SeleniumFrameworkMavenPractice/README.md

 2. Maven (Ensure that the .m2 class path is properly set)
 3. IntelliJ IDEA
 4. Required IntelliJ Plugins:
-o	Maven
+ - Maven

 ### Framework Setup
-To set up the framework, you can either fork or clone the repository from [here][] or download the ZIP file and set it up in your local workspace.
+To set up the framework, you can either fork or clone the repository from [here][https://github.com/ivanan266/SeleniumFrameworkMavenPractice] or download the ZIP file and set it up in your local workspace.

 ### Setup Instructions:
 1. Clone the repository